JAMA study shows CBD can help burn-out recovery in healthcare workers.

-If a worker experiences these over the long term, such as during a pandemic that seems to never end, the risk to mental health is significant.
-Our jobs are where we spend the greatest portion of our day and for many, a key component of personal identity.
+If a worker experiences these over the long term, such as during a pandemic, the risk to mental health is significant.
+Our jobs are where we spend the greatest portion of our day and for many, careers are a key component of personal identity.
 When there is continual and relentless dysfunction in the workplace, we become emotionally and mentally exhausted.
 This leads to burn-out.
-It is critical to know the signs before it becomes a mental health problem.
+Therefore, it is critical to know the signs before stress becomes a mental health problem.

 Know the Signs of Burn-Out

 The key symptoms of impending burn-out are: relentless fatigue, mental fog, feeling easily overwhelmed, and having emotional lability.